TimSturgis/Azure-SIEM-Lab/README.md

 </p>

-The query was then modified to still contain “system” but not contain “system”, this is to avoid logging system account logins.
+The query was then modified to still contain “success” but not contain “system”, this is to avoid logging system account logins.
  <br/>

 ![query for events that do not contain system account log ins](https://github.com/user-attachments/assets/52397812-1c13-4b67-9d33-69f8bce73797)